cloudquery/cloudquery/website/pages/docs/advanced-topics/monitoring.md

 ## OpenTelemetry and Datadog

-In this example we will show how to send OpenTelemetry traces from the CLI directly to Datadog.
+In this example we will show how to send OpenTelemetry traces, metrics and logs directly to Datadog.
 First, you will need to [setup OpenTelemetry with Datadog](https://docs.datadoghq.com/opentelemetry/).
 There are multiple ways to configure OpenTelemetry with Datadog.
 We'll show only a subset of them here, and you can find more information in the link above.